KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-legacy/unban_pubkeys.md

-# unban\_pubkey
+# unban\_pubkeys

 **unban_pubkey type data**

-The `unban_pubkey` method will remove all currently pubkeys from your ban list, or specific pubkeys from a user defined list.
+The `unban_pubkeys` method will remove all current pubkeys from your ban list, or specific pubkeys from a user defined list.

 ::: tip